thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 .
 If we go `auto handle  = someFuncCall(args);` and then use `handle` one of two thing will happen.
 If the call succeeded then `handle` will effectively alias itself to `handle.t` and will continue on and behave as if it were of type `T`.
 However if the call failed and `handle.result < 0` i.e. an error code, and then we use it is some way e.g. call one of its methods it will throw, but only then.
-We still have time to check `instance.result` for an error condition to avoid throwing if we want.
+We still have time to check `handle.result` for an error condition to avoid throwing if we want.

 Next comes the main "loop" .Its actually unrolled at compile time because its a for each on a Tuple.